luna2terra/GettingGOing/docs/CONTRIBUTING.md

 ## Submitting a Patch

-When contributing to this repository, please first discuss the change yo
+When contributing to this repository, please first discuss the change you wish to make via [issue][issues], [telegram], [e-mail][tech_email], or any other method with the owners of this repository before making a change.

+To submit the patch open a new [GitHub pull request][pr].

+Some things that will increase